abidkakkur11/uBlogger/exampleSite/content/about/index.en.md

 {{< style "img { height: 1.25rem; }" >}}
 {{< /style >}}

-> I have been involving in the area of IT since last 5 years.
-From my school periods onwards.I started my research and self-studying in programming.
-I got many opportunities to participate and showcase my skills in different competition and events.
+> **I have been involving in the area of IT since last 5 years.
+From my school periods onwards.
+I started my research and self-studying in programming.
+I got many opportunities to participate and showcase my skills in different competition and events.**